shubtiwari/ShubhamTiwari/README.md

 Software Developer
 ------------------

-* 🌍  I'm based in Gurugram
+* 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [st.shubtiwari@gmail.com](mailto:st.shubtiwari@gmail.com)
 * 🚀  I'm currently working on [JODO](https://www.jodo.in/)